imakewebthings/imakewebthings.github.com/_drafts/2012-04-04-automating-tedium.md

 2. Launch iTerm2.
 3. `consular start contextname`

 That's right. `consular start email`. `consular start dickaround`.
-So now my day turns into a series of quitting all my application and launching Consular scripts.
+Now my day turns into a series of *Quit, Run Script, Do Work*, *Quit, Run Script, Do Work*.
 I don't need to ask myself what programs and files to open.
 I just need to ask myself what I should be working on **right now**.

-This probably won't help your brain get into flow with each switch &mdash; only doing the work will get you there &mdash; but having these simple repeatable steps and a script to setup each context certainly makes the transitions smoother and quicker.
+This probably won't help your brain get into flow with each switch &mdash; only doing the work will get you there &mdash; but having simple repeatable steps certainly makes the transition smoother and quicker.
 I dare you to give it a try &mdash; start small, one or two projects at first &mdash; then try to go back.
 I can't.

 [^1]: While they didn't coin the phrase, perhaps the most important work on the subject of context switches and software development environments in general is [Peopleware](http://www.amazon.com/Peopleware-Productive-Projects-Teams-Second/dp/0932633439) by Tom DeMarco and Timothy Lister.
 I was lucky enough to have a teacher who made this required reading for intro Software Engineering courses.
 Do yourself a favor.
 Get off the Internet and read it.